vss245/vss245.github.io/README.md

+# Intro
-Code for my very infrequently updated website.
+Code for my personal website
+# To do
+Upload some small github projects to showcase